annie2010/labs/json/entry/README.md

   * dictionary: the name of the dictionary
   * location: the path where the dictionary was loaded from
   * word: a random word
-* Implement a custom JSON encoder/decoder on the Word type.
+* Define the necessary methods to ensure your word struct is a json.Marshaler.
 * Be sure to write tests for your methods!

 ---